DEADLINE, March 30th, 2019.

 Proposals should include:

-1) An email message from your major advisor confirming current MS, PhD or Post-doc status.
-They may provide a supporting letter of recommendation as well. email to: email@example.com
+1) An email message from your major advisor confirming current MS, PhD or Post-doc status. firstname.lastname@example.org *Additonal letters of recommendation are no longer accepted.*

 2) Each applicant must submit a single .pdf file which includes;